rahulbaisla/sentimentAnalysisLab/README.md

-This lab is provided as part of [AWS Summit Online](https://aws.amazon.com/events/summits/online/), click [here](https://bit.ly/2yLtZqL) to explore the full list of hands-on labs.
+This lab is provided as part of **[AWS Innovate AI/ML Edition](https://aws.amazon.com/events/aws-innovate/machine-learning/)**, click [here](https://github.com/phonghuule/aws-innovate-ai-ml) to explore the full list of hands-on labs.

-ℹ️ You will run this lab in your own AWS account in **us-east-1** region.
-Please follow directions at the end of the lab to remove resources to minimize costs.
+:information_source: You will run this lab in your own AWS account in **us-east-1**.
+Please follow directions at the end of the lab to remove resources to avoid future costs.

   # Dev Labs: Build a Sentiment Analysis App in minutes using Amplify Framework